Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

    * Track mboxes.
    * Enter visual preview mode.

-## Configure the Target extension in Data Collection UI
+## Configure the Target extension in the Data Collection UI

 ![Adobe Target Extension Configuration](../../.gitbook/assets/adobe-target-launch-options.png)

-1. In Data Collection UI, click the **Extensions** tab.
+1. In the Data Collection UI, click the **Extensions** tab.
 2. On the **Catalog** tab, locate the Adobe Target extension, and click **Install**.
 3. Your **Target** client code will be detected automatically.
 4. Optionally, provide your Environment ID.